If you are producing work for the site, please read the below:

 - A word doc, or a link to a Google doc (edits will come back as a separate Google doc).

-- Times New Roman, 13pt, left-justified, 1.15 spacing, “add space after paragraph” selected (not line breaks between paragraphs).
+- Times New Roman, 13pt, left-justified, no line breaks between paragraphs.

-- U.S. spelling.
-AP style.
-Em dashes (with a space either side).
-No double spaces!
+- U.S. spelling and AP style.
+Em dashes — with a space either side — please.

-- No need for page numbers after quotes, or other reference footnotes (we’re not academic).
+- No need for page numbers after quotes, or other academic reference footnotes (we’re not an academic publication), and we prefer to avoid footnotes in general.

-- Special Chinese words (e.g. uncommon names, terms) with 简体中文 in brackets after.
+- For special Chinese words (e.g. names, terms) give the 简体中文 in brackets after.

 Revisions